mel-project/docs.themelio.org/docs/content/try-themelio/getting-started-with-the-alphanet.md

 ## Next steps

 In this guide, you used a validating thin client that does not synchronize the entire blockchain state.
 This has slightly less security and doesn't allow much functionality without a reliable Internet connection, so in some applications you would want to run an auditor node to replicate and fully validate blocks.
-That's covered in the next guide \(under construction\)
+That's covered in the next guide.